Flourek/Huffman-File-Compression/README.md

 > ![Screenshot](images/screenshot.png?raw=true "Title")

+# Usage
+Simply drag any file over the executable to compress it or launch it from the terminal providing the path of the file as an argument.
+It works the exact same way for decompressing files.

 # EPI File specification
 ```c
     char extension[8];       // the first 8 bytes store the extension of the original file